lloydkevin/hugo-wd/content/post/2005-12-14-google-blocks-phpbb-searches.md

 Right now, Google has out right blocked the entire search.
 Take a [look][2]:

-> We're sorry&#8230;
+> We're sorry...
 >
-> &#8230; but we can't process your request right now.
+> ... but we can't process your request right now.
 A computer virus or spyware application is sending us automated requests, and it appears that your computer or network has been infected.
 >
 > We'll restore your access as quickly as possible, so try again soon.
 In the meantime, you might want to run a virus checker or spyware remover to make sure that your computer is free of viruses and other spurious software.
 >